mermelstein/duckdb_connection_benchmark/README.md

 # DuckDB Concurrent Connections Benchmark

 This repository contains a benchmark script to test the maximum number of concurrent connections to a DuckDB database.
 The script measures the performance and success rate of running concurrent queries as the number of connections increases.
+The original script was mostly written by Claude Sonnet 3.5 with guidance and requirements described by a human over several iterations.

 ## Contents